-- Course Purpose: Cultural Anthropology introduces students to the theories and language of cultural anthropology.
-The class focuses on how ideas, values, beliefs, and other aspects of culture express and affect human experience.
-The course content involves the exploration of ideas that foster aesthetic and intellectual creation in order to understand the human condition across cultures.
-Examples of critical thinking and human diversity are stressed in multiple contexts. - Course Requirements: To maximize the potential to complete this course, a student should attend all class sessions, complete all homework assignments, and complete all examinations.
+Course Purpose: This course is an introductory course designed to provide students with an understanding of how society is structured, as well as an understanding of the theories and language of anthropology.
+A holistic approach will be utilized to explore ideas of aesthetic and intellectual creation in order to understand the human experience across cultures

+Course Requirements: To maximize the potential to complete this course, a student should attend all class sessions, complete all homework assignments, and complete all examinations.
 Internet courses require the work to be completed in specific time periods.
 The specific course requirements are listed on the individual instructor's course information sheet.